qinyu/selenium-grid-workshop/PITCHME.md

 ❓Is there any other way for paralleling tests?

++++

-- Group tests and run separately in different process  <!-- .element: class="fragment" -->
+- Group tests and run separately in different process even different machine<!-- .element: class="fragment" -->
   - Take Cucumber for example, you can group test with tags and run with maven plugin [cucumber-jvm-parallel-plugin](https://github.com/temyers/cucumber-jvm-parallel-plugin)<!-- .element: class="fragment" -->
-- Need merge separate tests reports  <!-- .element: class="fragment" -->
+- Need merge separate tests reports<!-- .element: class="fragment" -->
   - Take Cucumber for example, you may use library [cucumber-reporting](https://github.com/damianszczepanik/cucumber-reporting)
 <!-- .element: class="fragment" -->